Cord 810

 As you look around the interior, you can't help but notice the plush, comfortable seats that are upholstered in luxurious leather.
 Everything from the headrests to the armrests has been carefully crafted to provide maximum comfort for the passengers.

-Another standout feature of the Cord 810's interior is the abundance of chrome accents.
+Another standout feature of the Cord's interior is the abundance of chrome accents.
 From the door handles to the window cranks, every inch of the interior is adorned with this shiny, reflective metal.

-Does the Cord 810 still have a place on our roads?
+Does the Cord 810 or 812 still have a place on our roads?
 The answer is a resounding YES!
-Despite being over 80 years old, the Cord 810 is still a highly sought-after vehicle for classic car collectors and enthusiasts alike.
+Despite being over 80 years old, the popular "Coffin" is still a highly sought-after vehicle for classic car collectors and enthusiasts alike.

-To be the owner of this model you would have to spend at least $20,000.
+To be the owner of this model you would have to spend at least $30,000.
 And that, really, is the minimum price for a Cord 810 in solid condition.
-Namely, in January 2017, a Cord 810 Westchester was sold for $21,450 at the Russo and Steele auction in Scottsdale, AZ, USA.

 On the other hand, the most expensive sold Cord 810 is the Convertible Coupe from the March 2020 Mecum auction in Glendale, AZ, USA, and it cost the new owner a "tiny" $209,000.

-Of course, owning a Cord 810 is not without its challenges.
+Of course, owning a Cord 810/812 is not without its challenges.
 Parts can be difficult to come by, and finding a skilled mechanic who can maintain and repair the vehicle can be a daunting task.
-But for those who are willing to put in the time and effort, owning a Cord 810 is a truly rewarding experience.
+But for those who are willing to put in the time and effort, owning a "Coffin" is a truly rewarding experience.

 Final Words